Girlguiding: Rainbow Guides

 Rainbow Guides or Rainbows are aged from 4 to 7 years old (5 in some areas).
 Activities are organised around six core areas: Know Myself, Be Well, Express Myself, Take Action, Have Adventures, Skills For My Future.
 In the 1980s and 1990s, Rainbows wore a tabard in one of the colours of the Rainbow.
 Nowadays, the red uniform is worn, with Rainbows often referred to as “Little Reds.”
 There is a baseball cap, cycling shorts, hoodie, joggers, and polo shirt to choose from.

 Each girl makes a promise on their enrolment in a Rainbow unit and must be able to understand and carry out the promise.
-This Promise is a simplified version of the promise that older members make.
+This Promise is a simplified version of the promise that older participants make.

 Rainbows can also receive other badges for activities that they attend (possibly with other units), and other activities they complete within their unit, maybe after a themed half term.
 During 2008, a special challenge book Olivia's Favourites was produced to commemorate the 21st Birthday of the section and a badge was produced.

 At the end of the Rainbow programme, as the girls get ready to move on to Brownies, girls undertake the personal Pot of Gold Challenge.